delve/prancing-walrus/README.md

 does app id need to be per dev also? worry about it when it's not just me. at some point consider loading both configs with merge/overwrite logic to reduce duplication

 PROD BOT_TOKEN and sheets APIKey stored in GCP Secrets Manager

+* to enable local service account impersonation through ADC for dev work:
+* * mymail=the email address of your gcp user id
+* * prj=`gcloud config get-value project`;useremail="user:${mymail}"
+* * to enable SA token creation `gcloud projects add-iam-policy-binding ${prj} --member=${useremail} --role="roles/iam.serviceAccountTokenCreator"`
+* * note that this can apparently take up to ten minutes to actually apply, which is incredibly frustrating when you're debugging something.
+* * also note that apparently 'roles/owner' does NOT include this, for whatever reason.

+## DB modules
+During workspace setup the gsheets and sheetdb module repos are cloned into /workspace.The workspace's `go.work` file include replacement directives for these modules such that you will always load those from your local copy (which should be checked out at the version tag from walrusbot's `go.mod` file, HOWEVER TODO: need to automate which version tag is checked out).
+Therefore if there is a bug in one of these modules you can edit it locally to troubleshoot and fix it, tag and push the new version, and finally update the version in the `go.mod` files of the prancing-walrus repo.

 ## Run
 `F5` for interactive debugging in VSCode with the 'Launch Package' profile `make run` to compile and execute local code